-In Spring term, we have begun whole class reading.
+From Spring term, we will begin whole class reading.

 What is whole class reading?